renevdhoek/renevdhoek/README.md

 ### Hi there 👋
 I'm a software engineer who is passionate about creating software and extending technologies that can help in any way possible.
-Some technologies I enjoy working with include .Net (core and framework), JavaScript, Blazor, APIs, Markdown, HTML, SVG, SQL, OData and many others.
+Some technologies I enjoy working with include .Net (5, core and framework), JavaScript, Blazor, APIs, Markdown, HTML, SVG, SQL, OData and many others.

 <!--
 **renevdhoek/renevdhoek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.